 If you work, you must tell your employer about your pregnancy at least 15 weeks before the beginning of the week your baby is due.
 You will need a MAT B1 form – find out more here.

-Even though it may seem ages before baby will arrive, start looking for good childcare and decorating your baby’s nursery.
+Even though it may seem ages before the baby will arrive, start looking for good childcare and decorating your baby’s nursery.

 Do some maternity clothes shopping.
 Maternity clothes can be stylish as well as practical – check out our Maternity Fashion section to see for yourself.
 Stay active – check out our section on exercise during pregnancy for top tips and advice, including the best pregnancy fitness DVDs.